 Sat at the top of the table Derek broke the silence.
 ‘Fifty pence a bottle in France.’
-He then hoisted the bottle to eye level and pointedly examined the label.
-Then, in a soft Anglo-French accent, proceeded to announce the grapes origin and hinted about the quality.
+He then hoisted the bottle to eye level, pointedly examined the label, and in a soft Anglo-French accent, proceeded to announce the grapes origin and hinted about the quality.
 ‘Produce of St. Emilion 1982,’ adding with the softest of sniffs, ‘You can’t beat a good Bordeaux can you Rachel?’
-Lowering the bottle to within an inch of his not inconsiderable nostrils, the connoisseur produced a bolder sniff, and, after a short pause, concluded - 'superb'...
+Lowering the bottle within a half-inch of his not inconsiderable nostrils, the connoisseur emitted a bolder sniff, and after a short pause, concluded, ‘Superb.’

 Copyright © Anthony Bounds.
 All Rights Reserved | September 2020